M-T3K/M88K/README.md

 Only information about the last 3 updates are here.
 For more in-depth information, check our [changelog](https://github.com/M-T3K/M88K/blob/master/CHANGELOG.md).

+### 0.1.0 - 08/12/18

+- Syntax Highlighting has been completed.
+It should work with all custom themes.

 ### 0.0.6 - 07/12/18

 - Several bug fixes.
 - Syntax Highlighting works now !

 ### 0.0.5 - 07/12/18

 - Basic Syntax Highlighting Added

-### 0.0.4 - 07/12/18
-- Updated the Readme.
-(I forgot, I apologize)

 -----------------------------------------------------------------------------------------------------------